 Risk assessments will help to priorities the risks and provide information on the need to safely control the risks.
 In this way, mine owners and operators will be able to implement safety improvements.
 Mining and allied activities are associated with several potential hazards to both the employees and the public at large.
 A worker in a mine will be able to work under conditions, which are adequately safe and healthy.
 At the same time the environmental conditions also will not impair his working efficiency.
 This is possible only when there is adequate safety in mines.
 Hence mine safety is one of the most essential aspects of any working mine.
 It is very important to conserve the scheduled fauna in the area by the local authority as well as by the forest officials.
 People are not aware about the wildlife and protection of wild animals.
 There is an urgent need of education and awareness to local people about the wild life and their importance.
 A green belt will be developed around the core zone.
-Green belt plantation will be done upto completion of plan period.
-This mining project provides employment opportunities to local people and many social welfare works done by project proponent .There is no displacement of the population within the project area and adjacent nearby area.
+Green belt plantation will be done up to completion of plan period.
+This mining project has positive impact on social and economic well-being of the community because this project provides employment opportunities to local people and many social welfare works done by project proponent.
+There is no displacement of the population within the project area and adjacent nearby area.